effectai/dao-pancake-fees/README.md

 node index.js --help
 ```

-It can take a while to query the bsc node to get all of the transactions.
+Please note that it can take a while to query the bsc node to get all of the transactions.

 # 👟 Usage
-Simply type pancake-efx in to your terminal of choice and you'll get an output of how to use this tool.
-It is hihgly recomended to use another BSC RPC endpoint instead of the default one provided with this tools.
+It is highly recomended to use another BSC RPC endpoint instead of the default one provided with this tools.
 Here are some options:
 - https://moralis.io/ (Currently Recommended)
 - https://www.quicknode.com/